Mohammad Ridwan Hafiedz: Slank

 In 1996, three from five of the members of Slank left the band.
 The problem arose from the drug addictions of Bimbim (drummer) and Kaka (lead vocalist).
 However, Slank chose to rise and recruited new members to revitalize Slank, that was when three new members were introduced; Abdee, Ivan, and of course, Ridho.
 Currently Ridho spends his time conducting guitar clinics, teaching students, and running his guitar company.

-Music

-Style

-Ridho's musical style has given a big contribution to Slank's style, rock and blues.
-Since his idols are Jimi Hendrix and The Beatles, no wonder that he has such of blues influences.